alexsu52/technology_update/2025/Q3/technology_update.md

 <p align="center"><img width="40%" height="40%" src="./figures/ELSA.png"></p><br/>

 ### Other

 - **Stop Spinning Wheels: Mitigating LLM Overthinking via Mining Patterns for Early Reasoning Exit** (https://arxiv.org/pdf/2508.17627).
 *Institute of Computing Technology, University of Chinese Academy of Sciences, Meituan - Beijing, China*

 The authors introduce a lightweight framework to detect and terminate reasoning at the optimal Reasoning Completion Point (RCP), preventing unnecessary token generation in large reasoning models.
 They categorize the reasoning process of LLMs into three stages: insufficient exploration, compensatory reasoning, and reasoning convergence.
 Typically, LLMs produce correct answers during the compensatory reasoning stage, while the reasoning convergence stage often triggers overthinking, leading to excessive resource usage or even infinite loops.
 The RCP is defined as the boundary marking the end of the compensatory reasoning stage and typically appears at the end of the first complete reasoning cycle, beyond which additional reasoning offers no accuracy gain.
 To balance efficiency and accuracy, the authors distilled insights from CatBoost feature importance analysis into a concise and effective set of stepwise heuristic rules.
 Experiments on benchmarks such as AIME24, AIME25, and GPQA-D demonstrate that the proposed strategy reduces token consumption by over 30% while maintaining or improving reasoning accuracy.
 <p align="center"><img width="413" height="270" alt="image" src="https://github.com/user-attachments/assets/48f41367-b53d-47f6-ae61-867a15dcc02a" /></p><br/>

+- **A Systematic Analysis of Hybrid Linear Attention** (https://arxiv.org/pdf/2507.06457).
+*UC Santa Cruz, ByteDance Seed, University of Groningen, CASIA, PolyU, M-A-P*

+This work systematically analyzes hybrid linear attention architectures to balance computational efficiency with long-range recall in large language models.
+The authors construct hybrid models by interleaving linear and full attention layers at varying ratios (24:1, 12:1, 6:1, 3:1) to analyze their impact on performance and efficiency.
+The key insight is that gating, hierarchical recurrence, and controlled forgetting mechanisms are critical to achieve Transformer-level recall in hybrid architectures when deployed at a 3:1 to 6:1 linear-to-full attention ratio, reducing KV cache memory by a factor of 4-7x.

 - **Gumiho: A Hybrid Architecture to Prioritize Early Tokens in Speculative Decoding** (https://arxiv.org/pdf/2503.10135).
 *AMD*